netdata/netdata/health/notifications/pushover/README.md

 1. Set `SEND_PUSHOVER` to `YES`.
 2. Set `PUSHOVER_APP_TOKEN` to your Pushover Application token.
-3. Set `DEFAULT_RECIPIENT_PUSHOVER` to the Pushover User token you want the alerts to be sent.
+3. Set `DEFAULT_RECIPIENT_PUSHOVER` to the Pushover User token you want the alert notifications to be sent to.
    You can define multiple User tokens like this: `USERTOKEN1 USERTOKEN2`.
    All roles will default to this variable if left unconfigured.